ankitpratyay/ankitpratyay/README.md

 Hi there 👋, I'm Ankit Pratyay!
 Have exposure♛ to building professional websites🖥 and front-end applications 💻.
 Experienced with a demonstrated history of working in the information technology and services industries🏢 .
-Skilled in FrontEnd Technologies✍️ as React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap,  .GitHub web and window-based applications.
+Skilled in FrontEnd Technologies✍️ as React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap.
+GitHub web and window-based applications.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.
 I have created 15+ mini & major projects💼 on Reactjs.